DavidSabine/A-Week-In-The-Life-Of-A-Scrum-Team/index.md

    On this day: Sprint Review; A key stakeholder can't attend

-   On this day: Mid-Sprint; A user uncovers a defect in the team's implementation of one of the Product Backlog items
+   On this day: Mid-Sprint; Another team, working on the same product, have just made a change which causes us unforeseen rework

    On this day: Mid-Sprint; Team is waiting on approval of a document from the legal department